cs160-berkeley/Group-06-Project/README.md

 1. GPS

 # Note on Device
-* This device is for Kindle only.
+* This device is for new device only.
 * It should be synced first to manipulate settings of this device.

 # Implemented features